yoriiis/settingsJS/README.md

 });
 ```

-List of some useful default options in settingsJS : windowSize (width, height), scrollTop, isMobile, isTablet, isAndroid, isiOS..
+List of some useful default options in settingsJS : windowSize (width, height), scrollTop, isMobile, isTablet, isAndroid, isiOS.
 This list is an example and can be enrich with selectors, and others options of course :)